 Chitin, composed of repeating β(1,4)-N-acetylglucosamine units, is a very abundant biopolymer that can be obtained from both marine (crustaceans) and terrestrial (mushrooms and insects) sources.

-Interesting products can be obtained by chitin deacetylation: chitin nanofibrils, that represent the crystalline whisker-like part of the material, and chitosan (Barikani et al. 2014).
+Interesting products can be obtained by chitin deacetylation: chitin nanofibrils, that represent the crystalline whisker-like part of the material, and chitosan.
 In the case of chitosan, a full deacetylation of the polymer is achieved, whereas in the case of chitin nanofibrils the acetyl groups are only partially removed (Morganti 2019).
-Chitosan is soluble in acidic water (Panariello et al. 2019), on the contrary, the solid chitin nanofibrils can form nanostructured suspension in water (You et al. 2018).
+Chitosan is soluble in acidic water, on the contrary, the solid chitin nanofibrils can form nanostructured suspension in water (Panariello et al. 2019).

-Methodologies for obtaining chitosan (Pakizeh, Moradi, and Ghassemi 2021) or chitin nanofibrils (Muzzarelli and Morganti 2006) were largely developed for waste coming from sea food, in particular shrimps, as it was an abundant and largely available waste to be valorised in the last decades.
-Hence chitin nanofibrils from sea food sources have been produced and applied in sanitary, cosmetic and packaging applications, where their anti-microbial properties and good biocompatibility were very useful (Coltelli et al. 2019).
+Chitosan (Pakizeh, Moradi, and Ghassemi 2021) and chitin nanofibrils (Muzzarelli and Morganti 2006) were largely obtained from waste coming from sea food, in particular shrimps, with different methodologies and applied in sanitary, cosmetic and packaging applications, where their anti-microbial properties and good biocompatibility were very useful (Coltelli et al. 2019).
 Chitin from mushrooms and sea food was investigated as starting material in possible coatings for cellulosic and bioplastic substrates (Gigante et al. 2021).
 Currently chitin from insects (Hermetia Illucens) is also under study as well as the methodologies for extracting derivatives from it (Hahn et al. 2020).
 The effect of the different life stages of the insect as well as the necessary pre-purification steps to obtain a chitin product having a purity similar to largely available ones have been recently studied.

 Interestingly Hermetia Illucens is a bioconverter insect, thus it can valorise organic waste from the agri-food industry through the bioconversion process.
 This process allows numerous products to be obtained of high biological and economic value: proteins and lipids of animal origin, chitin and residue from the bioconversion process (frass of insect and partially digested organic material comparable to soil conditioners for agriculture and therefore useful for crop fertilization) (Triunfo et al. 2021).

-The derivatives of chitin, such as chitosan and chitin nanofibrils, show anti-microbial properties (Panariello et al. 2019).
-Hence, their use in several applications, ranging from packaging to sanitary and cosmetics, can conjugate high performance novel products with a reduced environmental concern.
+Chitosan and chitin nanofibrils, showed anti-microbial properties and their use in several application, ranging from packaging to sanitary and cosmetics, can conjugate high performance novel products with a reduced environmental concern (Panariello et al. 2019).
 The comparison between chitin derivatives from different sources is very useful to address the biopolymers to specific applications, including the agricultural sector (Pagno et al. 2018).